 I received my Bachelors and Research Masters degrees in social psychology from Tilburg University in 2006 and 2008, respectively.
 In 2011, I completed my PhD degree at the University of Limerick, investigating the psychological signature and consequences of boredom in collaboration with Dr. Eric Igou.
 This was followed by a post as lecturer (assistant professor) in psychology, lecturing mainly on statistics and economic psychology.
 In April 2013, I joined the School of Psychology of the University of Southampton as Research Fellow working primarily with Prof. Constantine Sedikides and Dr. Tim Wildschut.
 Since September 2015 I am lecturer at King's College London.

-I am member of the Centre for Research on Self and Identity and am a social cognition researcher.
+I am a social cognition researcher.
 My research mainly concerns decision making, emotion, and motivation, using experimental methods.
 A major part of my research involves the study of nostalgia and boredom, and how these experiences affect phenomena such as economic behaviour, intergroup processes, and self-regulation.
 In addition to the above, I am also involved in research on game theory and existential psychology.

 - Emotion, Mood, Affect